Virtual Seniors Connecting Through Music

 Group Drumming Sessions

-Your musical journey begins by contacting The Music Studio to discuss your requirements for individual or group sessions.
-Previous musical training is not required for any of our Seniors Connecting Through Music programs.
+Your musical journey begins by contacting The Music Studio to discuss your requirements for individual or group online sessions.
+Previous musical training is not required for any of our Virtual Seniors Connecting Through Music Programs.

 “My mum was just thrilled with your visit.
 She says it’s the best thing that’s happened to her in ages and she’d love to see you every day!” - Stephanie Kirkland